 What are apps and extensions?

 - Chrome apps are generally standalone tools made available through the Web Store and may work offline.
-An example of these may be tools to create a document or produce audio files.
-Google are in the process of retiring these with many developers already converting these into Extensions or Web Apps.
+An example of this would be tools to create a document or produce audio files.
+Google are in the process of retiring these with many developers already converting these into Android apps, extensions or their own websites with integration to G Suite.
 More details can be found on the Google Support Blog

-- Extensions are additional features that can be installed to enhance functionality.
+- Extensions are additional features that can be installed and generally enhance functionality in G Suite services.
 These appear on the browser toolbar and tend to run online only.
+If these also need to access G Suite data then both the extension install and data access would need to be approved by your Local Authority or Establishment.

 - Web Apps are standalone tools that have their own site but integrate with G Suite to use the account to sign in and store information.
 For example, a Web App may read and write to files in a user’s Drive.
-These tend to run online only.
+These tend to run online only and will need your Local Authority or Establishment to approve use if it is accessing data.

 The Chromebook App Hub gives details on a number of apps with educational value as well as providing links to privacy policies that will help in any review before making a request for an App to be added to your tenancy.